Lazarus22/Food-Lab/feedback.md

 ## Questions

 - What is the difference between `self` on line 9 and `self` on line 12 in `recipe.rb`?
+In line 9 self is the current instance being put into the array of @@all in line 12 self refers to the class not the instance

-- What is the purpose of the `Recipe.all` and `Restaurant.all` methods?
+- What is the purpose of the `Recipe.all` and `Restaurant.all` methods? to return all the instances contained in each class

 ## Next Steps
 - A Restaurant has many Recipes